sclaney/Race_to_self_actualization/README.md

 - As a player, I want the name of whoever's turn it is to be highligted so I know whose turn it is
 - As a psych-nerd, I want information on each level of the pyramid to learn more about the heirarchy
 - As a psych-nerd, I want all the prompts to be relevant to the level of needs I'm trying to fulfill

+##MVP
+- load new prompts on click
+- log and compare player times and determine winner
+- keep score and end game at 5 wins
+- have a reset button to start a new game

+##On going
+- resetting prompts normally
+- a few other features

 ##Technologies
 - Used HTML and CSS to make and style the webpage and create the necessary buttons